 “Each article will have a minimum word count of ‘N’”

-But Benji and his team, like many marketing teams, didn’t really want the content, he wanted the results, which for his B2B company was leads, in fact, qualified leads that close at a high rate.
-People like to throw around the term “inbound marketing” but if you aren’t measuring and reporting on inbound leads, what’s the point?
+But Benji and his team, like many marketing teams, didn’t really want the content, he wanted the results from content, which for his B2B company was leads (more specifically, qualified leads that close at a high rate).

 This problem applies to B2C companies as well, but is especially acute for B2B companies, because for them lead quality and traffic quality matter more than volume.

-This is in contrast to, say, affiliate sites and some B2C eCommerce where you’re playing a content volume game: producing as much content as possible to try to rank for as many keywords as possible.
+This is in contrast to, say, affiliate sites where you’re playing a content volume game: producing as much content as possible to try to rank for as many keywords as possible.

-For these brands, the content can be simple.
+For these brands, the content can be extremely basic.
 You’re not trying to win trust with a business customer in a complex niche that has a 6 month sales cycle.
-You’re just trying to show up for a consumer-based search term like “top running shoes for men” (and dozens or hundreds of similar search queries).
-This content can be written and understood by most lay people (thus many freelance writers can easily produce it) — it’s just a matter of producing enough to rank for enough of those keywords.
+You’re just trying to show up for a consumer-based search term like “top running shoes for men” (and dozens or hundreds of similar search queries) with a simple list with some basic info for each product (thus any outsourced freelance writer or even AI can produce it) — it’s just a matter of producing enough to rank for enough of those keywords.

 Best Running Shoes for Men Google Search